Skip to content

 Section 1: General and eForms

-ATF Form 4 (Application for Tax Paid Transfer and Registration of Firearm) is a document used by individuals or entities to transfer ownership of a National Firearms Act (NFA) item, such as suppressors, short-barreled rifles (SBRs), short-barreled shotguns (SBSs), and machine guns, from a Federal Firearms Licensee (FFL) to a private individual or trust.
-The approval process can take several months (the NFA item/firearm cannot be transferred until the ATF grants approval.
+The ATF Form 5320.4 (Application for Tax Paid Transfer and Registration of Firearm), or “Form 4” for short, is a document used by individuals or entities to transfer ownership of a National Firearms Act (NFA) item, such as suppressors, short-barreled rifles (SBRs), short-barreled shotguns (SBSs), and machine guns, from a Federal Firearms Licensee (FFL) to a private individual or trust.
+The NFA item/firearm cannot be transferred until the ATF grants approval.
+Currently, the ATF reviews and responds to most applications within two weeks or less.

-ATF electronic Form 4’s will change the Form 4 from a paper process to an entirely digital process.
-Silencer Central will submit everything to the ATF digitally and the ATF will send their approval digitally.
+Our Fulfillment Vendors will submit everything to the ATF digitally and the ATF will send their approval digitally.
 This will speed up the process of buying and waiting for approval.

 The eForms process only enhances the process.
 We will have the ability to mail your silencer directly to you in specific states.
 The variances we have with the ATF have allowed us to run most of our processes digitally so the only piece that is changing is we will now submit your application electronically to the ATF.